edulim/Linux-Immersion/README.md

 Using simple command line tool like `xclip`, `imagemagick`, `arecord` and `ffmpeg`, it's possible to make scripts with dependencies that most users should naturally fulfill.
-Each user is free to use and modify the scripts as he/she sees fit.
+Each user is free to use and modify the scripts.

 The folder structure is the following: